keepin’ it REAL Rural

 The curriculum also uses a series of five videos produced by youth and based on students’ real stories as a key learning tool.
 To ensure that the video material is relevant and engaging, creative teams of high school students from Pennsylvania and Ohio produced the videos to reflect local culture.

-Here is an introductory video from kids who have developed videos for the kiR program:
+Here is an introductory video from students who have developed videos for the kiR program:

 For consistency in delivery, each lesson is constructed the same way: